Saint Seiya: The Lost Canvas: OVAs

 An original video animations (OVAs) series premiered in Japan on June 24, 2009.
 The production is by TMS Entertainment while Osamu Nabeshima is the director and Yoshiyuki Suga the writer.
+The reason of The Lost Canvas being an OVA over a TV series remained as secret due to a decision from the producers.
+Character designer Yuko Iwasa said Teshirogi's drawing was too detailed.
+Initially, he experienced some difficulties with the numerous details on the armors everybody wears, knowing that when coloring, they often lose some of these details.
+He thought about drawing the armor based on their coloring and shadows.
+He did quite a few attempts, which ended in a lot of failures, but he ended up getting the desired result.
+Nabeshima faithfully followed the manga for the adaptation.
+Nabeshima showed a desire of making a sequel if the project was approved.
+Iwasa said Libra Dohko challenging Alone in the final episode was his favorite scene from the series.

 The first season comprises thirteen OVAs, each 30 minutes in length.
 All the OVA episodes were released on DVD and Blu-ray format by VAP.
 Season 1 ended on April 21, 2010, with the release of the eleventh, twelfth and thirteenth episodes.
 The second season premiered on February 23, 2011, adding thirteen more OVAs to the series.
 Season 2 ended on July 20, 2011, with the release of OVAs 24, 25, and 26.
 In January 2011, Crunchyroll announced they would stream the series on the United States, Canada, the United Kingdom, and Ireland.
 The original design was unveiled at the Tokyo International Anime Fair 2009.
 Discotek Media licensed the OVA series for a DVD release in North America and set a preliminary release date for November 24, 2015 but the release was delayed to December 8, 2015.
 In August 2018, it was revealed that VSI Los Angeles had been commissioned by Netflix to make an English dub for the series.